 Habitats for species ▹ Habitats provide everything that an individual plant or animal needs to survive: food; water; and shelter.
 Each ecosystem provides different habitats that can be essential for a species’ lifecycle.
 Migratory species including birds, fish, mammals, and insects all depend upon different ecosystems during their movements.

 Maintenance of genetic diversity ▹ Genetic diversity is the variety of genes between and within species populations.
 Genetic diversity distinguishes different breeds or races from each other thus providing the basis for locally well-adapted cultivars and a gene pool for further developing commercial crops and livestock.
 Some habitats have an exceptionally high number of species which makes them more genetically diverse than others and are known as ‘biodiversity hotspots’.

 Cultural Services include the non-material benefits people obtain from contact with ecosystems.
 They ́include aesthetic, spiritual and psychological benefits.

-Tourism –Ecosystems and biodiversity play an important role for many kinds of tourism which in turn provides considerable economic benefits and is a vital source of income for many countries.
+Tourism ▹ Ecosystems and biodiversity play an important role in many kinds of tourism which in turn provides considerable economic benefits and is a vital source of income for many countries.
 In 2008 global earnings from tourism summed up to US$ 944 billion.
 Cultural and eco-tourism can also educate people about the importance of biological diversity.